aacitelli/EndlessRunner/README.md

 ### Current state of the project

-Not being actively worked on, but I plan to come back and finish some stuff up when I get the time.
-The core functionality of the game is done, it's mostly just making some menus and making it flow smoother.
+Not being actively worked on in favor of other projects, but I plan to come back and finish some stuff up when I get the time.
+The core functionality of the game is done, it's mostly just figuring out Unity's scene system and making it all flow a little smoother.

 ### What's next for the project?